Clique-partitioned graphs: Strongly clique-partitioned graphs

 The construction is illustrated in Figure~\ref{fig:gamma} for the case $n=4,v=4$.
-In Figure~\ref{fig:gamma}(a) the $v$-cliques are formed by the first line of the adjacency rules.
-In Figure~\ref{fig:gamma}(b) we add the neighbours of vertex $(0,0)$ in clique 1 using the second and third lines.
+In Figure~\ref{fig:gamma}(a) the $v$-cliques are formed by the first of the adjacency rules.
+The second and third rules are symmetric and define the edges between vertices in different numbered cliques; in Figure~\ref{fig:gamma}(b) we add the neighbours of vertex $(0,0)$ in clique 1 using these rules.
 In Figure~\ref{fig:gamma}(c) we add the neighbours in clique 1 of the remaining vertices in clique 0.
 In Figure~\ref{fig:gamma}(d) we add the neighbours of vertex $(0,0)$ in cliques 2 and 3, and in Figure~\ref{fig:gamma}(e) we do the same for the remaining vertices in clique 0.
 Finally in Figure~\ref{fig:gamma}(f) we complete the graph by adding the edges between cliques 1 and 2; cliques 1 and 3; and cliques 2 and 3.

 Our aim is to show that the above graph is strongly $(n,v)$-clique-partitioned.
-We begin with a lemma which is a simple consequence of the adjacency relations in $\Gamma(n,v)$. \begin{lemma} Any $v$-clique in $\Gamma(n,v)$ contains precisely one vertex of the form $(i,j)$ for every $j\in\{0,1,\ldots,v-1\}$. \end{lemma}
+In order to do this, we first remark that any $v$-clique in $\Gamma (n, v)$ contains precisely one vertex of the form $(i, j)$ for every $j \in \{0, 1,\ldots,v-1\}$.
+Now we are in a position to prove the following theorem.